AreyaJoya/Garage-Door-Opener/README.md

 # Garage-Door-Opener
+Created by Areya Joya
+Working as of June 16, 2016
-Open and close a garage door with a finger print and any WiFi connected device.
+Open and close a garage door with a finger print and/or any WiFi connected device.
+Uses Adafruit fingerprint sensor and Adafruit HUZZAH ESP8266 (any ESP8266 will work).
+Programmed on Arduino platform with an ATMEGA328P-PU